Joint Japan/World Bank Graduate Scholarship Program

 - Quality of Education Background (10% weight)

-(iii) The JJ/WBGSP Secretariat uses the average score of the two assessors and the following criteria to select the finalists:
+The JJ/WBGSP Secretariat uses the average score of the two assessors and the following criteria to select the finalists:

 - Maintaining a reasonable distribution of awards across gender

-- Unusual circumstances/hardships, when assessing the employment experience and other aspects of an application.
+- Unusual circumstances/hardships, when assessing the employment experience and other aspects of an application;

 - Economy class air travel between your home country and the host university at the start of your study program and immediately following the end of the scholarship period.
 In addition to the two-way air travel, scholars will receive a US $500 travel allowance for each trip;

-- Tuition for your graduate program and the cost of basic medical insurance usually obtained through the university.
+- Tuition for your graduate program and the cost of basic medical insurance obtained through the university.

-- A monthly subsistence allowance to cover living expenses, including books.
+- While on campus during the scholarship period, a monthly subsistence allowance to cover all living expenses (accommodations, food, etc., including books).
 The amount of the allowance varies depending on the host country.

 Please note all JJ/WBGSP scholarships cover the duration of the graduate program or two years, whichever is less.

-The JJ/WBGSP scholarship does not cover
+The JJ/WBGSP scholarship does not cover:

 - VISA application(s) costs

-- Expenses to bring and/or support a scholar's family members
+- Expenses to bring and/or support a scholar's family members;

-- Extra-curricular courses or training;• Language training not provided by the graduate program
+- Language training not provided by the graduate program;

-- Additional travel during the course of the study program
+- Additional travel during the course of the study program;

 - Expenses related to research, supplementary educational materials, field trips, participation in workshops/seminars, or internships; or